Musa ibn Abi'l-Afiya: Life

-Fatimid viceroy of Morocco
+Fatimid viceroy

-In 917, Masala ibn Habus led a Fatimid invasion into Morocco.
+In 917, Masala ibn Habus led a Fatimid invasion into Magreb al-AKsa.
 He conquered the Emirate of Nekor and defeated the Idrisid ruler of Fes, Yahya IV, forcing him to acknowledge Fatimid suzerainty and pay tribute.
 Yahya's authority was limited to Fes and its environs, while the rest of the country was given to the governorship of Musa ibn Abi'l-Afiya.
 The date of this is unclear, with some historians putting it in AH 305 (917/18 CE), others in AH 307 (919/20 CE).

 Musa is said by later chroniclers to have become a violent enemy of the Idrisids, and Yahya IV in particular, at that time.
 More likely, Yahya IV was an obstacle to Musa's own ambitions.
-As a result, when Masala returned to Morocco two years later (in 919/20 or 921/22, accordingly), influenced by his cousin, he deposed Yahya IV and installed a Fatimid governor in the city.
+As a result, when Masala returned to Magreb al-Aksa two years later (in 919/20 or 921/22, accordingly), influenced by his cousin, he deposed Yahya IV and installed a Fatimid governor in the city.
 Musa even had Yahya tortured, hoping to make him reveal the location of hidden treasures, before sending him to exile to Asilah.

 Musa launched a persecution of the remaining Idrisids, who in response withdrew to scattered fortified strongholds, many of them built at the time for the purpose; the most famous of them is Hajar al-Nasr.
 This extermination campaign was only tempered by warnings by local Berber chieftains on the inappropriateness of hunting down descendants of Muhammad.

 At about the same time—the medieval sources place it in 922 or 928, some modern historians suggest 925—Fes was lost to another Idrisid, al-Hasan al-Hajjam.
 Al-Hajjam managed to defeat Musa's army in a hard-fought battle at Wadi al-Matahin, but shortly after he was betrayed and taken prisoner by the governor he had appointed over Fes, Hamid ibn Hamdan.
 Hamid then surrendered the city to Musa.

 It is possible that Musa fell out with the Fatimids at about that time; according to the historian Chafik Benchekroun, for the next two years he appears to have governed and campaigned on his own behalf, "without being really neither pro-Fatimid nor pro-Umayyad".
 This breach was also likely associated with the death of Musa's patron, Masala, in 924.